Hi Everyone! Welcome back to Melissa Making Cents.

 Today I would like to bring up an issue that many do not see as a problem, until the problem jumps up and smacks them right down to the ground.
 And I don’t mean a light slap..I mean a WWE Tables, Ladders and Chair Match...Power Slam, followed up a complete TKO.
 As both financial planner and financial advisor, I've seen first hand how this can devastate families.

 In many families one person takes on the role as “money manager”.
 I’ve seen this go either way.
 One person is very career driven and lets the other handle all the household finances, because they simply can’t take the responsibility.
 Or… the career driven person handles all the finances because the other doesn’t feel comfortable enough handling money.

 Traditional mindsets about money may need changing

-There is no denying you haven’t run into these traditional views on money at some point in your life.
-TV shows like Mad Men are a perfect example of just handing over the finances to the man and going about your life.
-I’ve been in meetings and have had the spouse explain to me that he is looking for someone to handle all the money for his wife if something were to happen to him.
+You surely run into these traditional views on money at some point in your life.
+TV shows like Mad Men are a perfect example of just handing over the finances to the man in her life and going about your life.
+I’ve been in meetings and have had the husband explain to me that he was looking for someone to handle all the money for his wife if something were to happen to him.
 In another meeting a client went so far as to say he was planning on his wife dying first so she wouldn't have to “deal with it”.
 I've certainly seen this scenario play out the opposite way as well.

-For the record, I’m OK with one person “handling” a little more of the financial responsibilities.
-But….
-Both people NEED to be on the same page.
+For the record, I’m OK with one person “handling” a little more of the financial responsibilities than the other person in a relationship.
+But…. both people NEED to be on the same page.
 It's important to sit down as a team and talk about what you have and where you have it.
 You should to work together to set financial goals, and acceptable levels of risk.
 Men are traditionally willing to take on more risk than women, due to their traditional higher earning power and often competitive nature.
-We can best sum this up with the phrase, “Men buy shares on Mars, and Women have savings accounts on Venus”.
+We can best sum this up with the phrase, “Men buy shares on Mars, and women have savings accounts on Venus”.